One minute guide: Leeds fostering service

 Foster carers are provided with various types of support, including financial support, to help them with their role.

-Foster carer placements may be for babies, young children and older children and young people, including teenagers.
-All long term placement matches of children, young people and foster carers must be made by a fostering panel.
+Foster carer placements can be for children of all ages, from babies and young children to older children and young people, including teenagers.
+All long-term placement matches of children, young people and foster carers must be made by a fostering panel.

 Short term